areeshamajid/Automated-PCAP-Scanner/README.md

 ## Disclaimer

-This project is intended for **educational, defensive, and authorized analysis purposes only**.
+This project is intended for **educational, defensive, and authorised analysis purposes only**.
 Do not use it on systems, networks, or data you do not have explicit permission to inspect.
 The author accepts no responsibility for misuse.

 ---